JamieBort/Portfolio-Website/Revamp2020.md

 		- [ ] Make CSS selectors more uniform.
 Have them make sense/be semantic.
 This has been started.
 But could be improved upon.
 		- [ ] This might help with the email form.
 For example, the subject doesn't get added to an email (yet): https://github.com/JamieBort/CodeTheDream/tree/main/RedEclipseIntroToProgramming/Lesson4_3/ And the readme file there.
 		- [ ] [Hide the scroll bar in the desktop view](https://trello.com/c/J4Uxs71X/1132-hide-the-scroll-bar-in-the-desktop-view) Trello card.
+		- [ ] Have the project cards slide left and right.
+Rather than have them stacked one on to of the next.

+			**NOTE:** this might be a bad idea if one card is very tall and the next is very short.
+		- [ ] (next item)

 	- [ ] Styling to address